expo/expo/docs/pages/ui-programming/react-native-styling-buttons.md

 ---
-title: Styling a React Native Button
+title: Styling a React Native button
 sidebar_title: Styling buttons
 ---

+import SnackInline from '~/components/plugins/SnackInline';

 React Native exports a [`<Button />`](https://reactnative.dev/docs/button) component that exposes the native button element for Android, iOS, and the web.
 The `<Button />` component accepts `title` and `onPress` props but it does not accept a `style` prop, which makes it hard to customize the style.
 The closest we can get to styling a `<Button />` exported from React Native is with the `color` prop.
 Below is an example of two buttons on Android, iOS, and the web.
 The first button is the default `<Button />` and the second is another default `<Button />` with its `color` prop set to `"red".